chain1399/v-hero/README.md

   }
 }"
 ```

-You can use both animation by id and enter animation
+You can use both animation by id and enter animation.
+When both have affect, the id animation will only take effect.
 ```js
 v-hero="{
   id: 'id',